xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

 ## Pull

 Incorporate changes from a remote repository into the current branch.
-Refer to Git documentation on [Pull](https://git-scm.com/docs/git-pull) for detailed command.
+For more information on the pull command, refer to the Git documentation: [Git Pull](https://git-scm.com/docs/git-pull).

 1. On the main toolbar, select the **Git icon > Pull**.
+The **Pull** dialog appears.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/image2017-2-22-153A533A48.png" alt="pull" width=30%>